An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Methodology

 Let $\mathcal{C}$, $\mathcal{A}_i$, $\mathcal{I}$ and $\mathcal{W}_h$ be respectively the camera frame, the $i$-th ArUco marker frame ($i=1,\dots ,n$ with $n+1$ being the number of faces of the polyhedron), the interface frame located where the human grasps it, and the human world frame.
 The polyhedron of ArUco markers is rigidly attached on top of the interface far enough from the human grasping point.
 This allows for a) making the ArUco markers more visible to the camera and b) knowing the (constant) homogeneous transformation $\boldsymbol{T}_{\mathcal{A}_i\mathcal{I}}$ from each ArUco frame to the interface frame.
 Considering the $i$-th ArUco marker, the ArUco detect algorithm provides an estimation of $\boldsymbol{T}_{\mathcal{C}\mathcal{A}_i}$, while the constant transformation $\boldsymbol{T}_{\mathcal{W}_h\mathcal{C}}$ is known once the camera has been fixed and calibrated.
 Therefore, the $i$-th ArUco marker provides the homogeneous transformation $\boldsymbol{T}^i_{\mathcal{W}_h\mathcal{I}}$ obtained as:

 Since only one camera is used, one ArUco marker is not sufficient to command the desired pose when the desired orientation changes.
-The polyhedron of ArUco markers can circumvent this problem and can make the pose tracking more robust is carefully handled.
+The polyhedron of ArUco markers can circumvent this problem and can make the pose tracking more robust.

 Let $_{\mathcal{C}}\boldsymbol{p}_{\mathcal{C}\mathcal{A}_i}$ be the position vector that goes from the camera to the $i$-th ArUco marker expressed in the camera frame, and let $\boldsymbol{R}_{\mathcal{C}\mathcal{A}_i}$ be the rotation matrix describing the orientation of the $i$-th ArUco marker with respect to the camera.
 The third column of $\boldsymbol{R}_{\mathcal{C}\mathcal{A}_i}$ is $_{\mathcal{C}}\boldsymbol{e}^{\mathcal{A}_i}_z$, that is the $z$-axis of frame $\mathcal{A}_i$ expressed in frame $\mathcal{C}$, which is the one coming out perpendicularly from the ArUco surface.
 In agreement with the considerations in~\cite{schweighofer2006robust} regarding the pose ambiguity problem and accordingly to the heuristic observations, we consider $\boldsymbol{T}_{\mathcal{C}\mathcal{A}_i}$ more reliable when the angle between $_{\mathcal{C}}\boldsymbol{p}_{\mathcal{C}\mathcal{A}_i}$ and $-_{\mathcal{C}}\boldsymbol{e}^{\mathcal{A}_i}_z$ is small.
 We compute the cosine similarity between $_{\mathcal{C}}\boldsymbol{p}_{\mathcal{C}\mathcal{A}_i}$ and $-_{\mathcal{C}}\boldsymbol{e}^{\mathcal{A}_i}_z$ as: